Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

 We decide to go to the grove and investigate in the daylight, trying to find tracks.
 We follow Anthil, and eventually he is confident he can get us there.
 The floor of the forest is covered in pine needles and very thick roots, little ground cover, thick canopy.
 As we travel, Anthil and Tarot notice some strange leaves and dirt on the ground: a sinkhole covered by loose leaves.
 Anthil removes the cover and sees that it's a 10ft drop; we would've fallen if they hadn't noticed.
-6 XP for defeating this deadly hazard!
+6 #xp/award for defeating this deadly hazard!

 We continue and eventually hear some howling noises.
 Anthil informs us they're not werewolves.
 We find the wolves eating a deer carcass.
 They attack us.